 Engaging a financial advisor through a wealth management firm provides an opportunity to retain professional services from an expert in solving financial problems.
 Niche market education, as well as shared experience from working with hundreds of other clients, arms a wealth manager with all the tools to help crystallize your financial goals into an understandable, and attainable reality.

 Rather than functioning as a financial concierge service, taking requests in the manner of the private bank, the wealth manager typically focuses the advisory and service around face to face meetings to discuss at length the client’s current situation as well as future plans.
-Wealth management firms can take the form of multinational fortune 500 companies, or small independent privately-owned firms servicing the local area, as if often the case in Tokyo.
+Wealth management firms in Japan can take the form of multinational fortune 500 companies, or small independent privately-owned firms servicing the local area, as if often the case in Tokyo.
 In either case, the approach is quite similar, with client discussions highlighting risk management, goal-based planning, tax planning and financial well-being.